G-80. Identifying and Understanding Twentieth-Century Duplicating Technologies

 Format: in person, University of Virginia in Charlottesville, VA

 This course will examine the history and identification of twentieth-century duplicating processes.
 Students will learn how these technologies operated, and, from that understanding, learn the capabilities and characteristics of each in order to effectively identify the process used on a given document or text.

 We will cover the nineteenth-century origins of duplication, common duplicating processes like spirit, mimeography, xerography, and offset—as well as more unusual methods like verifax, electrofax, and Ozalid—through modern technologies such as ink jet and Risograph.
 Students will work directly with documents utilizing both loupes and microscopes, and will also create their own duplicated texts by methods such as hectograph, stencil, and spirit duplication.
 While the focus of the course is primarily on the proper identification of these processes, we will also discuss their bibliographic implications, conservation and preservation concerns, and the challenges posed by fakes, forgeries, and regenerations.

-The class is intended for librarians, curators, archivists, booksellers, collectors, bibliographers, and scholars whose work frequently brings them in contact with duplicated materials such as zines, artists’ books, scripts, periodicals, flyers, samizdat, as well as personal and professional papers, and other archival holdings.
-The course will mix lectures with discussion and hands-on activities—including labs, group work, case studies, and at least one field trip to special collections—so that by the end students will feel comfortable interrogating the majority of duplicated materials they are likely to encounter.
+The class is intended for librarians, curators, archivists, booksellers, collectors, bibliographers, and scholars whose work frequently brings them in contact with duplicated materials such as zines, artists’ books, scripts, periodicals, flyers, and samizdat, as well as personal and professional papers and other archival holdings.
+The course will mix lectures with discussion and activities—including group work and case studies—so that by the end students will feel comfortable interrogating the majority of duplicated materials they are likely to encounter.